docker/extensions-sdk/README.md

 An extension is packaged as a Docker image, and must have a `metadata.json` file at the root of the image filesystem.
 This `metadata.json` file describes the content of the extension.

-An extension can contain A UI part and backend parts (running either on the host or in the Desktop virtual machine).
+An extension can contain a UI part and backend parts (running either on the host or in the Desktop virtual machine).

 Details are described in [Extension structure](docs/METADATA.md)